Recourse vs. Non-recourse Factoring: What is the difference?

 The more straightforward of the two options is recourse.
 Recourse factoring is when a factoring company collects from you on an invoice your customer defaulted on.
 This might sound risky but it is not as perilous as it appears.
 Good recourse factors usually have several safety nets in place to help ensure your business does not suffer because of a bad customer.
 TAFS uses the recourse method because being transparent with the client is important.
 You should be very cautious if a factoring company claims to be a true or full non-recourse, and read the contract or agreement carefully.
-You always want to know how many days until the factoring company will start to recourse funds, so you can stay on top of your aging.
+You always want to know how many days until the factoring company will start to recourse advances, so you can stay on top of your aging.

 Credit Check System